dr javeed sukhera md, frcpc

 Dr. Sukhera holds certification from the Royal College of Physicians and Surgeons of Canada in both Psychiatry and Child and Adolescent Psychiatry.
 He is also double-board certified in Psychiatry and Child and Adolescent Psychiatry from the American Board of Psychiatry and Neurology.

 Dr. Sukhera sits on several committees and councils at the local, provincial, national and international levels.
-He is a member of the Provincial Council for Maternal and Child Health (Ontario), and executive council member of the Ontario Psychiatric Association.
+He is President-Elect of the Ontario Psychiatric Association.
 He sits on the Governance Committee of the Academic Medical Organization of Southwestern Ontario and Board of the Clinical Teachers Association at Western University.

 Since 2012, he has secured over $2 million in grant funding including several peer-reviewed research grants as principal investigator.
-His research interests include mental illness stigma reduction, implicit bias in health professional education and models of authentic youth and community engagement with the health sector.
+His research interests include mental illness stigma reduction, implicit bias in health professional education and facilitating authentic youth and community engagement with the health sector.